The Woodland Centre

-The Centre consists of three classes: one mixed Early Years and Key Stage 1 class of eight children and two Key Stage 2 classes, each with ten children.
+The Centre consists of three classes: one mixed Early Years and Key Stage 1 class of six children and two Key Stage 2 classes, each with twelve children.
 It aims to provide a safe and engaging learning space and differentiated curriculum for those children that find it more challenging to access large group teaching.

 Successful inclusion is a key aim and this takes different forms depending on the needs of the children.